mfshi03/Akka-Cluster-Sharding/README.md

 ![alt text](https://github.com/mfshi03/Akka-Cluster-Sharding/blob/main/docs/images/Screen%20Shot%202022-08-07%20at%209.53.05%20PM.png?raw=true)

-Next Up
+Next up:

-Probably adding some stuff to the CLI
+- [ ] Probably adding some stuff to the CLI

-Add a way to display values and change values of individual entitities like a real API server
+- [ ] Add a way to display values and change values of individual entitities like a real API server

-Custom-made cluster-sharding algorithm
+- [ ] Custom-made cluster-sharding algorithm